bjschafer/letstry.science/content/posts/argocd-image-updater.md

 ```

 At a minimum, the first two annotations _must_ be configured.
 The first lists any and all images in this app you want Image Updater to
 check on.
-The second say to look for the latest digest on the given tag, and use that to enforce updates.
+The second says to look for the latest digest on the given tag, and use that to enforce updates.
 This way, tags that
 are continually pushed to will be updated whenever they change.

 The latter two are for the [`git` write-back method](https://argocd-image-updater.readthedocs.io/en/stable/basics/update-methods/#git-write-back-method),